University of São Paulo: Origins

 The University of São Paulo is the result of a combination of the newly founded School of Philosophy, Sciences and Languages (Faculdade de Filosofia, Ciências e Letras, FFCL, currently the Faculty of Philosophy, Languages and Human Sciences – Faculdade de Filosofia, Letras e Ciências Humanas, FFLCH) with the existing Polytechnic School of Engineering (founded in 1893), the Luiz de Queiroz College of Agriculture (Escola Superior de Agricultura Luiz de Queiroz) (founded in 1901), the Medical School (founded in 1912), the traditional Law School (founded in 1827), the old School of Pharmacy and Dentistry (founded in 1898), the Institute of Astronomy, Geophysics and Atmospheric Sciences (founded in 1886), and the School of Veterinary Medicine (founded in 1919).

 The FFCL emerged as the integrating element of the university, bringing together courses in various areas of knowledge.
-Also in 1934 the School of Physical Education (sports science) of the State of São Paulo was created, the first civil school of physical education in Brazil, which would later be part of the university.
-In 1944 the Medical School opened its public hospital (Hospital das Clínicas da Universidade de São Paulo).
-In the same year, the School of Engineering of Sao Carlos (EESC) emerged.
-In subsequent years several other research units were also created, such as a second Medical School, located in the city of Ribeirão Preto (São Paulo's inland) in 1952.
+Also, in 1934, the School of Physical Education (sports science) of the State of São Paulo was created, the first civil school of physical education in Brazil, which would later be part of the university.
+In 1944, the Medical School opened its public hospital (Hospital das Clínicas da Universidade de São Paulo).
+The School of Engineering of Sao Carlos (EESC) emerged in the same year.
+In subsequent years, several other research units were also created, such as a second Medical School located in the city of Ribeirão Preto (São Paulo's inland) in 1952.

 In the 1960s, the university gradually transferred the headquarters of some of its units to the City University Armando de Salles Oliveira, in São Paulo.
 In 1963, the Heart Institute of the University of São Paulo was founded.
-Thereafter new institutes and schools were created, for instance the School of Journalism, Communications and Arts (ECA) in 1966.
-Over the years, some of the university's old departments were transformed into autonomous faculties or institutes, such as the Institute of Biomedical Sciences (ICB), the Institute of Geosciences (IGc) and the Institute of Biosciences (IB) in 1969.
+After that, new institutes and schools were created, for instance, the School of Journalism, Communications and Arts (ECA) in 1966.
+Over the years, some of the university's old departments were transformed into autonomous faculties or institutes, such as the Institute of Biomedical Sciences (ICB), the Institute of Geosciences (IGc), and the Institute of Biosciences (IB) in 1969.